-- The updated recreation maps will be distributed to local libraries, recreation departments, camp grounds, and visitors to local fairs. - Working with the Lee Conservation Commission, recreational and conservation improvements at the Lee Canoe Launch will be investigated. - Community Grants up to \$7500.00 will be awarded to worthy local projects that help to address issues identified in the 2013 Lamprey River Management Plan. - Project reviews will seek to protect the natural resources of the Lamprey River and its tributaries amid mounting pressure to accommodate commercial and residential development. - The process of revising the 2013 Lamprey River Management Plan will begin.
+- The updated and expanded website will be used to connect residents and visitors to the river. - The updated recreation maps will be distributed to local libraries, recreation departments, camp grounds, and visitors to local fairs. - Working with the Lee Conservation Commission, recreational and conservation improvements at the Lee Canoe Launch will be investigated. - Community Grants up to \$7500.00 will be awarded to worthy local projects that help to address issues identified in the 2013 Lamprey River Management Plan. - Project reviews will seek to protect the natural resources of the Lamprey River and its tributaries amid mounting pressure to accommodate commercial and residential development. - The process of revising the 2013 Lamprey River Management Plan will begin.